d2l-ai/d2l-en/chapter_introduction/index.md

 It is hard to overstate the generality of the reinforcement learning framework.
-For example, we can cast supervised learning problems as reinforcement learning problems.
+For example, supervised learning can be recast as reinforcement learning.
 Say we had a classification problem.
 We could create a reinforcement learning agent with one action corresponding to each class.